The Shelter (The Twilight Zone)

 "The Shelter" is episode 68 of the American television anthology series The Twilight Zone.
-It originally aired on September 29, 1961 on CBS.
+It originally aired on September 29, 1961, on CBS.
 It is one of the few Twilight Zone episodes to feature no supernatural or sci-fi elements.

 Opening narration

 Plot

 It is a typical evening in a typical suburban community outside of New York City.
 At the residence of physician Bill Stockton, he enjoys a birthday party being thrown for him by his wife Grace and their son Paul.
-Also at the party are Jerry Harlowe, Bill's brother-in-law; Frank Henderson and Marty Weiss, Bill and Jerry's former State University roommates; and the wives and children of Jerry, Frank, and Marty.
+Also at the party are Jerry Harlowe, Bill's brother-in-law; Frank Henderson and Marty Weiss, Bill and Jerry's former college roommates; and the wives and children of Jerry, Frank, and Marty.
 Bill is well known and liked by this gathering.
 Moreover, Bill has repeatedly administered to the health and well-being of each one of the guests.
 Everyone is friendly and jovial, even when mention is made of Bill's late-night work on a fallout shelter which he has built in his basement.
-Suddenly, a Civil Defense announcement overheard by young Paul is made that unidentified objects have been detected heading for the United States, indicating a nuclear attack.
+Suddenly, a Civil Defense announcement overheard by young Paul is made that unidentified objects have been detected heading for the United States.
+In these times, everyone knows what this means: nuclear attack.

-As panic ensues, the doctor locks himself and his family into his shelter.
+As panic ensues, Stockton locks himself and his family into his shelter.
 His friends become hysterical and now want to occupy the shelter.
 Stockton offers his basement to the guests, but the shelter itself has sufficient air, provisions, and space for a total of three people.
 The once-friendly neighbors do not accept this.
 All of the previous cordiality is now replaced with soaring desperation: pent-up hostility, nativism, and other suppressed emotions boil to the surface.
 They break down the shelter door with an improvised battering ram.
 Just then, a final Civil Defense broadcast announces that the objects have been identified as harmless satellites and that no danger is present.
 His neighbors apologize to each other, and to the doctor, for their behavior; yet Stockton wonders aloud if they were all destroyed without a bomb dropping.